 - 1. Midterm One midterm examination will be required.
 The midterm will consist of multiple choice and essay questions, which will be based on course content to that point.
 Students are strongly encouraged to review the on-line quiz examples and end-of-chapter review questions for examples of these questions.
 The essay questions will be mostly integrative in nature with an emphasis placed on the organization, depth, and clarity of responses to these questions.
 Please see special note on grading outlined below. - 2.
 Quizzes.
-There will be four (4) quizzes throughout the semester (dates noted on syllabus) each worth 25 points.
-Each quiz will consist of 10 multiple-choice questions and will be administered at the beginning of the assigned class period.
+There will be five (5) quizzes throughout the semester (dates noted on syllabus) each worth 20 points.
+Each quiz will consist of 10 multiple-choice and/or True-False questions and will be administered at the beginning of the assigned class period.
 Students will be allotted 10 minutes to complete the quiz.
 There will be NO make-ups.
 If you know in advance that you are going to have an excused absence the day of a quiz, or have a medical note for being sick on the day of a quiz, you MUST let the instructor know as soon as possible in order to make alternative arrangements.
-Quiz material will be drawn from the textbook.
-Note: The website associated with this text (www.sagepub.com/clow) has sample quiz questions for each chapter.
+Quiz material will be primarily be drawn from the textbook.
+Note: The website associated with this text has sample quiz questions for each chapter.
 The quizzes in class will be very similar to these. - 3.
 Final Examination: A final examination will be required.
 This examination will be similar in format and nature to the midterm and quizzes, and will focus primarily on topics covered since the midterm.
 However, because all knowledge is cumulative, there is a cumulative nature to the final (i.e. some topics introduced in the beginning of the course will be needed to answer the questions from the second part of the course).
 The date for the final is noted on the schedule. - 4.
-Homework Assignments: There will be two homework sets consisting of questions and cases from the textbook.
-Students are expected to work on the homework sets independently.
-The due dates for the homework sets are noted on the course schedule.
-Late homework assignments will NOT be accepted unless prior arrangements have been made with the instructor.
+Personal Branding Project: Each student will complete a set of exercises designed to help you elicit your personal value proposition and appropriate audience.
+This project will consist of several steps that will be discussed throughout the semester, each designed to help you better understand your unique value and how you can position that for personal or career success.
+To this end, students are expected to maintain a separate notebook for this project that will be turned in and reviewed by the instructor at various checkpoints throughout the semester.